 These feelings of camaraderie and therefore a support network can add to a positive experience in the workplace.
 Anecdotally, I have experienced this having a positive effect on recruitment and retention.

 3. Communities of more than ~40 people need formally recognised leadership

 Communities of ~40 people or less can be more democratic, with management responsibilities spread amongst members.
 Larger communities will tend to need formally recognised leadership.
 This number, which correlates with Dunbar’s number, is echoed in both natural human groups and constructed business organisations.

-The question of leadership could be answered in many ways including formal leadership roles, a core team and administrative support.
-All which requires an organisation to formally recognise, support and reward time dedicated to community leadership.
+The question of leadership could be answered in many ways, including formal leadership roles, a core team and administrative support.
+All of which requires an organisation to formally recognise, support and reward time dedicated to community leadership.

 4. The larger the community the less often it is likely to meet

 30% of the communities represented in the results meet weekly.
 The larger the community, the greater the gap between meetings.
 The mean intervals between meetings are 12.6 days for groups of 5, 23.9 days for groups of 15, 25.0 days for groups of 50, 46.3 days for groups of 150, 64.2 days for groups of 500 and 245.9 days for groups of 1500, which correlates to Dunbar’s ongoing research.